Facebook bets on video games with the launch of a mobile app | Technology

 With much of the world urged or ordered to stay home during the coronavirus outbreak, the global online gaming business is booming.
 Facebook originally intended to launch the app in June, but accelerated its plans as the scope of the quarantine became apparent.

 “Investing in games in general has become a priority for us because we see games as a form of entertainment that really connects people,” said Fidji Simo, head of the Facebook application, according to the New York newspaper.
-“It is entertainment that is not passive consumption, but is interactive and unites people.”
+“It is entertainment that is not passive consumption, but is interactive and brings people together.”

 According to the company, there will be no advertising on the app.
 To monetize it, Facebook relies on Level Up, a monetization program that allows creators to charge for their content similar to Twitch’s subscription system.
 An interesting detail is that the streaming broadcast will focus on the mobile and not on the web, according to the NYT newspaper, the promoters of the project: “With the mobile, if you have the application open and you are using it, it is in the foreground.
 You can’t do anything else on your mobile phone, and that is extremely powerful. ”